LaurenceC/SMPLcalendar/README.md

 - date-fns for reliable date manipulation
 - Webpack for module bundling
 - Modern CSS with flexbox layouts
-- LocalStorage for persistent holiday storage
+- LocalStorage for persistent Flag storage

 ## Building for Production